jowo-io/t3/README.md

 #### actions:

 - add search input/filters in posts page
-- move shared `validationSchema` to a more sensible location
 - add lightning auth: https://github.com/silencesoft/lightning-next-auth-example
 - general tidy-up of the code ensuring everything is neat, commented and in the correct place